adam-binks/map-of-why/CONTRIBUTING.md

 I'd start by reading the [homepage](https://reactjs.org/).

-You can then dive into a [hands-on tutorial](https://reactjs.org/tutorial/tutorial.html) where you build a tiny app, if you like.
+You can then dive into a [hands-on tutorial](https://reactjs.org/tutorial/tutorial.html) in which you build a tiny app, if you like.

 I'd highly, highly recommend reading all 12 of the [main concepts](https://reactjs.org/docs/hello-world.html) - investing in this understanding will save you lots of headaches later.
 However note that concept [5.
 State and Lifestyle](https://reactjs.org/docs/state-and-lifecycle.html) uses old-school class components - Map of Why exclusively uses function components and hooks, which are simpler and more up to date.
 So you'll want to read the [hooks](https://reactjs.org/docs/hooks-overview.html) intro as well.